-Young adults are making a difficult and important transition from school to the adult world of work and family and it can come with many pressures and challenges.
 This transition focuses on independence and greater responsibility, with which many young adults are unprepared to deal.
-For many late adolescents, this transition period may become too much and their physical and mental health can suffer.
-So how can young adults find the right way to overcome difficult obstacles without derailing their goals and aspirations?
+For many late adolescents, this transition period may become too much, and their physical and mental health can suffer.
+So, how can young adults find the right way to overcome challenging obstacles?
+Our young adult therapists can help them learn to cope with life changes, avoid derailing their goals, and achieve their aspirations.

 Finding Balance

 The key to a happy life is in finding a balance.
 Unfortunately, many young adults struggle to balance social goals with their professional goals, favoring one at the expense of the other.
-Young adults are in the phase of life where they find themselves striving to find love, to achieve professional or career aspirations, and to meet society’s expectations of them (physically, socially, professionally, inter-personally).
+Young adults are in the phase of life where they find themselves striving to find love, to achieve professional or career aspirations, and to meet society’s expectations of them (physically, socially, professionally, and inter-personally).
 That’s a full plate!

 Many of the young people in our area have recently come out of the pressure cooker of one of the “W” schools of Montgomery County and are having a tough time shaking the hard-driving expectations they, and others, have put on themselves during high school.
 In some cases, they or others may still be putting excessive pressure on themselves.